presidentbeef/brakeman-site/source/docs/options/index.markdown

 This will output JSON with two lists: one of fixed warnings and one of new warnings.

+By default, Brakeman pages output to the terminal with the `less` pager.
+To have Brakeman output directly to terminal, use

+    brakeman --no-pager

 ## Ignoring Stuff

 Brakeman will ignore warnings if configured to do so.
 By default, it looks for a configuration file in `config/brakeman.ignore`.